Duggar Courting News Hints Two Duggar Boys Are Courting Sisters

 There isn’t much information about Kendra and Lauren Caldwell available, but their father is a preacher in an Arkansas town.
 This is obviously ideal for the Duggar clan, especially if Jim Bob Duggar was able to arrange the alleged courtship.
 Right now, it is believed that Joseph Duggar is courting one of the sisters and one of the younger twins is courting the other Caldwell sister.
 It wasn’t confirmed whether it is Jedidiah or Jeremiah Duggar courting, but either way, the fact that the boys have finally started to move on with their lives is exciting.

 It has been a long time since Josh Duggar married Anna.
-Some fans missed that part of the family life, and began watching the show later.
+Some fans missed that part of the family life and began watching the show later.
 The idea that one of the Duggar boys could be getting ready to be engaged and eventually walk down the aisle has gotten fans excited for something new.
 There have been some reports that Counting On ratings dropped this season because the focus was almost all on Jinger Duggar and the process of her getting married.
 A lot of the complaints have focused on the show not being diverse in showing all of the siblings, making it hard for fans to continually tune in if their favorite Duggar sibling isn’t a part of the show.

 Right now, all of this courting stuff is likely in the early stages.
 The Caldwell sisters were allegedly spotted at the Duggar compound during Valentine’s Day, which likely means at least one of them is likely courting one of the Duggar boys.
 Fans are expecting an announcement at the end of this season of Counting On, though no one is quite sure what it will be.
-Speculation is that Joy-Anna may be engaged and others believe it could be a double courtship announcement from two of the boys.
+Speculation is that Joy-Anna may be engaged, and others believe it could be a double courtship announcement from two of the boys.
 Either way, when Duggar news is coming, fans get excited.

 A post shared by The Duggar Family (@duggarfam) on

 With the future of Counting On reportedly being up in the air, the sooner the possible courtships are announced, the better.
-The Caldwell sisters are very mysterious right now, their ages not being disclosed by the fans who have come up with the courting theories.
-It will be interesting to see where the Duggar boys will be headed in the next year or so and whether or not this is the beginning of several more weddings to come.
+The Caldwell sisters are very mysterious right now, and their ages haven’t been disclosed by the fans who have come up with the courting theories.
+It will be interesting to see where the Duggar boys will be headed in the next year or so and whether this is the beginning of several more weddings to come.
 Aside from Jana, all of the older Duggar girls have been married or are currently courting.
 Josh Duggar is married, but none of the other Duggar boys have gotten further than a small courtship in the past.

 [Featured Image by Duggar Family/Twitter]